Blasphemy

-Blasphemy refers to an insult that shows contempt, disrespect or lack of reverence concerning a deity, an object considered sacred, or something that is considered inviolable.
-Some religions, especially Abrahamic ones, regard blasphemy as a crime, including insulting the Islamic prophet Muhammad in Islam, speaking the sacred name in Judaism, and blasphemy of God's Holy Spirit is an eternal sin in Christianity.
+Blasphemy is an insult that shows contempt, disrespect or lack of reverence concerning a deity, an object considered sacred, or something that is considered inviolable.
+Some religions, especially Abrahamic ones, regard blasphemy as a crime, including insulting the Islamic prophet Muhammad in Islam, speaking the sacred name in Judaism, and blasphemy of God's Holy Spirit, which is an eternal sin in Christianity.
 It was also a crime under English common law, and it is still a crime under Italian law (Art.
 724 del Codice Penale).

 In the early history of the Church, blasphemy "was considered to show active disrespect to God and to involve the use of profane cursing or mockery of his powers".
+Motivations behind this come from disagreement with the Church, feelings of hopelessness or Church abandonment, or feelings of confinement.
 In the medieval world, those who committed blasphemy were seen as needing discipline.
 By the 17th century, several historically Christian countries had legislation against blasphemy.
 Blasphemy was proscribed speech in the U.S. until well into the 20th century.
 Blasphemy laws were abolished in England and Wales in 2008, and in Ireland in 2020.
 Scotland repealed its blasphemy laws in 2021.
 Many other countries have abolished blasphemy laws including Denmark, the Netherlands, Iceland, Norway and New Zealand.
 As of 2019, 40 percent of the world's countries have blasphemy laws on the books, including 18 countries in the Middle East and North Africa, or 90% of countries in that region.